tessellator/states-quiz/README.md

-# capitals-test
+# States Quiz

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+The States Quiz is a simple re-frame application that demonstrates the basics building blocks provided by re-frame.
+Oh, and it helps you to learn your states and capitals to boot!

 ## Development Mode